-#LebronJames Calls #DonaldTrump 'That Guy,' Says #Ohio Trump Voters Were 'Uneducated' [VIDEO]
+#LeBronJames Calls #DonaldTrump 'That Guy,' Says #Ohio Trump Voters Were 'Uneducated' [VIDEO]

 National Basketball Association superstar LeBron James, who made national headlines over the weekend with a tweet referring to Donald Trump as a “bum,” continued his attacks on Trump Monday morning at a “media day” press conference held by his team, the Cleveland Cavaliers.

 In the press conference, the 32-year-old star now entering his 15th NBA season referred to Trump as “that guy” and said that voters who cast their ballots for Trump “made a mistake.”
-He also said that Trump “doesn’t care” about racal issues in America — and said that voters in his home state of Ohio where Trump topped Democrat Hillary Clinton in last November’s election by 8.1 percentage points, had made a choice that he described as “uneducated.”
+He also said that Trump “doesn’t care” about racial issues in America — and said that voters in his home state of Ohio where Trump topped Democrat Hillary Clinton in last November’s election by 8.1 percentage points, had made a choice that he described as “uneducated.”

 “If you voted for him or not, you may have made a mistake, and that’s okay,” James said at the media day.
 “If you voted for him, it’s okay.
 I mean I’ve done things for my kids and realized I shouldn’t have given my daughter that many damn Skittles.
 Maybe I shouldn’t have done that.
 She won’t go to sleep now.”